Posted on

 The best way to dispose of old appliances is to find someone who will still use it.

-Donation or sale of old kitchen appliances is a great, environmentally-friendly way to get rid of them.
+Donations or garage sales are a fun and eco-friendly way to get rid of them.

-Many thrift stores will accept working appliances, or you can sell the item on online marketplaces.
+Don’t want to bother with garage sales?
+Many thrift stores will accept working appliances, or you can sell the item through online marketplaces.

 Many big-name stores will even allow you to trade in working appliances for a new one or a gift card.